-Small business tax tip: Increase your deductions by making a contribution to charity before the end of the year.
-(Choosing a local charity, cause or school can boost your profile in the local community in addition to providing a tax break.)
+One small business tax tip is to increase your deductions by making a contribution to charity before the end of the year.
+Choosing a local charity, cause, or school can boost your profile in the local community in addition to providing a tax break.
 Keep records of the tax ID for each nonprofit you donate to, so you don’t have to hunt for them at tax time.

 Do you have employees?
 January 31 of each year is your deadline to mail employees their W-2 forms and independent contractors their 1099s.
 (Since that date falls on a Sunday this year, the deadline will be the next business day.)
 New forms must be ordered each year; be prepared by ordering them early from your payroll service.

 W-2 forms are also filed with the Social Security Administration (SSA) and show all the wages and taxes your company paid during the tax year.
 You total your W-2s and file the totals with a W-3 form.
 Verify all your employees’ names and Social Security numbers before you prepare the W-2s.
 You can verify up to 10 names and numbers on the Social Security Business Services Online website.